Zhukowych/CancerSimulation/README.md

 Firstly, we must make several assumptions:
 - Cancer cells can be divided into two types: drug-resistant cells (SC) and drug-sensitive cells (RTC).
 - Drug is evenly distributed among all cells
-- We can affect tumor growth via reducing probability of proliferation, increasing probability of cell death and decreasing $K_c$
+- We can affect tumor growth via reducing increasing probability of cell death and decreasing $K_c$

 Drug can kill RTC, QC, IC with different probabilities: